 Weak passwords and the employees that use them are the biggest threat to IT security, Raj Nagalingam, Senior Systems Engineer at LinkedIn, told the audience at last week’s Oktane15 conference.

-To combat such threats at LinkedIn, Raj has turned to Okta’s multi-factor authentication as one way to protect resources and employees (often times from themselves).
+To combat such threats at LinkedIn, Raj has turned to Okta’s multi-factor authentication plus the YubiKey as one way to protect resources and employees (often times from themselves).

 Raj and Jerrod Chong, Vice President of Solutions at Yubico, walked the Oktane15 audience through the YubiKey’s benefits and strengths, and the strategy and tools LinkedIn used to deploy Okta’s cloud-based Adaptive Multi-Factor Authentication with a one-time password (OTP) generated by a YubiKey.

 LinkedIn’s user login begins with entering a user name and password into Okta.
-If valid, Okta pops up a window asking the user to insert and touch the button on their YubiKey.
+If valid, Okta pops up a window asking the user to insert and touch the button on their YubiKey providing LinkedIn with MFA.
 The Okta platform checks to ensure the YubiKey itself is registered to the user before verifying the OTP.
 Upon successful OTP validation using the Okta validation service, the user is allowed to log in.